News for Week Ending 4/4/2011

 Standing Committee meeting ends

 As we reported last week, the Standing Committee, which includes representatives from the Anglican Consultative Council and Primates’ Meeting, has concluded its business.
 In addition to the news releases reported last week, Anglican Communion News Service has issued two additional reports on the meeting here and here.
-We cannot improve on the characterization of the meeting offered by Anglicans Online, which we reproduce below:
+We cannot improve on the characterization of the meeting offered by Anglicans Online, which we reproduce below:30 March 2011: Some important meeting endsIt is now clear that our own Presiding Bishop did not attend the meeting because it conflicted with the meeting of the church’s House of Bishops.
+(See next story.)

 We have dim memories that there’s a Standing Committee meeting going on somewhere.
 They never have told us where, nor just what the goal of these meetings was, nor what the authority of the Standing Committee might be.
 But the Anglican Communion News Service has faithfully released the fourth and final despatch from that committee, the bulk of which seems to be announcements of future meetings of that and other committees.
 A lot of people are going to earn Gold Tier status in their Flying Clubs.